owickstrom/wickstrom.tech/_posts/2016-07-10-custom-formatting-in-html-and-latex-code-listings-using-pandoc.md

 etc. The User Guide build uses [Pandoc](http://pandoc.org/) to transform Markdown documents to PDF (through LaTeX) and to HTML.
 I could not find a good way to express the custom formatting in a way that worked with both LaTeX and HTML using standard Pandoc functionality.
-Hence, I create a [filter](http://pandoc.org/scripting.html) to handle my input format, called [IncludeCode.hs](https://github.com/oden-lang/oden/blob/master/doc/user-guide/src/filters/IncludeCode.hs).
+Therefore, I created a [filter](http://pandoc.org/scripting.html) to handle my input format, called [IncludeCode.hs](https://github.com/oden-lang/oden/blob/master/doc/user-guide/src/filters/IncludeCode.hs).
 Using this filter, I can write code listings in separate files, using a small